Ashutosh-Adhikari/mm_debate/README.md

-# mm_debate
+# Debating for Better Reasoning in Vision-Language Models

-This is the repository for our work on multimodal debate accepted at EMNLP 2025.
+This is the GitHub repository for our work [Debating for Better Reasoning in Vision-Language Models](https://aclanthology.org/2025.findings-emnlp.853.pdf).
+Code to be released soon!
-Code coming soon!